 An attorney for a man charged with provoking a gunfight with Minneapolis police that left him seriously injured is pushing for the Hennepin County Attorney's Office to be removed from the case, arguing that prosecutors are withholding potentially key evidence about the officers involved.

 Hennepin County public defender Shauna Kieffer said in a filing Monday that the state has refused to turn over so-called "Brady materials," outlining any red flags about certain officers involved in the case that might affect their credibility in court.
 Her client, Zedrick Cooper, faces three counts of first-degree assault and one count of ineligible possession of ammunition and a firearm for his role in the Jan.
 14 shooting.

-Kieffer argued that the case raises conflict-of-interest questions since some of the officers involved have been accused previously of questionable conduct and yet are prosecution witnesses in at least 10 other criminal cases — a scenario that would cause prosecutors to "root" for the "good standing of these officers to remain intact to secure their convictions."
+Kieffer said the case raises conflict-of-interest questions since the county attorney's has said it will also decide whether or not to charge the officers involved once a state investigation into their actions is completed.
+Kieffer further argued that some of the officers involved have been accused previously of questionable conduct and yet are prosecution witnesses in at least 10 other criminal cases — a scenario that would cause prosecutors to "root" for the "good standing of these officers to remain intact to secure their convictions."

 "There is thus a disincentive for the [county attorney's office] to disclose Brady materials about these officers," Kieffer wrote.